 Re-measurement of lease receivables occur when there are modifications, including but not limited to changes in the contract price, lease term, and adding or removing an underlying asset to the lease agreements.
 In the case of a partial or full lease termination, the carrying value of the lease receivable and the related deferred inflows of resources will be reduced and will include a gain or loss for the difference.
-There is no lease receivable for CUS at the end of fiscal year 2023.
+There is no lease receivable for CUS at the years ending June 30, 2024 and June 30, 2023.